uhasker/large-language-models-for-software-engineers/src/04-embeddings.md

 The core idea is that if two texts are similar, then their vector representations should be similar as well.

 For example, the embeddings of "I love programming in Python" and "I like coding in a language whose symbol is a snake" should be similar despite the fact that the texts have practically no words in common.
-This is called **semantic similarity** as opposed to syntactic similarity which is about the similarity of the sentence structure and the words used.
+This is called **semantic similarity** as opposed to syntactic similarity which is about the simple similarity of the sentence structure and the words used.

 Depending on the use case, you can embed words, sentences, paragraphs, or even entire documents.